Achievable logoAchievable logo

 • Heel off/terminal stance

-• The last portion of the single limb support stance phase that begins with heel rise and continues until contralateral extremity contacts the ground
+• The last portion of the single limb support stance phase that begins with heel rise and continues until the contralateral extremity contacts the ground

 • Toe off/ preswing